lartiend/todo-app/README.md

 - User can delete each task <br>

 #### Addl features
-- User can lock/unlock a specific task <br> By default, when a task is created, it is locked
+- User can toggle lock option for a specific task <br> By default, when a task is created, it is locked
 - User can delete all tasks all at once <br>
 - Locked tasks will not be deleted either by single deletion button or delete all button <br>
 - Some CRUD features utilized AJAX and modal <br>